-There are four time series in this data set: the DAY, the SMI, the CAC and the FTSE.
+There are four time series in this data set: the DAY, the SMI, the CAC, and the FTSE.
 However, in the univariate description, only one feature is examined.
 Therefore, as a next step, the DAX will be analyzed in more detail as an example.

 As you can see in the image of the data set, the DAX is the first time series and can be extracted and assigned to a variable dax by the command